warmCabin/mm2_flicker_ender/readme.md

 - None: Fixed drawing order.
 Uses the recommended order by default.
 - Alternating: Reverses the drawing order every frame, in case a set drawing order unnerves you!
 I recognize that enforcing a set drawing order on a game that does not have one can lead to some visibility issues.
 Uses canonical order by default.
 - Cyclic: Changes the first sprite drawn each frame, cycling every 4 frames (starts on 0, then 4, 8, 12).
-Uses canonical order by default.
+Always uses canonical order.

 ## OAM Limit